-TimeSlips - A new program for dementia
+TimeSlips - Creative engagement for people with dementia

-Click the links below to see the wonderful stories created by our residents during the TimeSlips sessions.
+Read the wonderful stories created by our residents during the TimeSlips sessions.